Community organizing: Community-building in feminist organizing

 Feminists want to break down racial and gendered boundaries and promote unity among women.
 Feminist organizing focuses on building relationships within the community, seeing such relationships as a prerequisite for raising consciousness.
-This type of organizing is called the community-building approach, which is the opposite of the social action (Alinsky) approach (where the focus is on challenging social and political inequalities that impact the community).
+This type of organizing is called the community-building approach, which is the opposite of the social action, or Alinsky model, which centers around the acquisition of power and the construction of community as a battle in the public sphere between the "haves" and "have nots".
 The community-building approach depends on the participation and collaboration of both community organizers and community members.
-This eliminates the power difference between an organizer and participants.
-Therefore, the community-building approach supports the belief that power rests in the community and community empowerment is the process of building that power.
+Thus attempting to eliminate the power differential between organizers and participants.
+Therefore, the community-building approach centers around the belief that power rests in the community and community empowerment is the process of building that power.

 Scholars Catherine P. Bradshaw et al. states that feminist organizers believe power is not quantifiable, and that power is created, rather than distributed.
-The hierarchical relationship between organizer and participant is broken down also by facilitating decision-making among community members rather than just by community leaders.
+The hierarchical relationship between organizer and participant is also broken down by facilitating decision-making among community members, empowering them to have a voice rather than just relying on the input of community leaders.
 To build relationships among community members, feminist organizers encourage sharing personal experiences.
-Feminist organizers believe that this forms a sense of interconnectedness and trust among community members which is important in the community organizing process.
-The shift to community building was also caused by external forces, rather than just feminist organizer's motivations.
-During the 1980s, the rising neoliberal agenda caused many community organizers to shift to the community-building approach.
+Feminist organizers believe that this forms a sense of interconnectedness and trust among community members which they believe is vital to the community organizing process.
+The shift to community building was also caused by external forces, rather than just feminist organizer's motivations, such as during the 1980s, where the rising neoliberal agenda caused many community organizers to shift to the community-building approach.